Jimk72/Icarus_Software/README.md

 #  Icarus Mod Manager 2.3

+## 10/27/25 Ver 2.3.4

+-Fixed bug when using Refresh Local Files it would only download the first 301 mods.

+-All PAK mods when downloaded from the online database will use the modinfo.json from the author to create the mods folder name.

+-Changed the display info to check for any file called readme if readme.txt file is not avail in the mods folder.

+## 10/25/25 Ver 2.3.3

+-Added Show notes option to editor 1, This will display a form that saves personal notes for editing mods.

+-Added Remove selected items from list for the Selection list in the Original JSON form.

+-polished background functions to quickly create mods.

+## 8/24/25 Ver 2.3.2

+-Fixed bug with downloading EXMODZ files with spaces in them.

+-Released mod editing features for quickly filtering and creating mods in the editor.

+-Updated backend code to be more efficient when merging, editing mods.

+-Modified Date comparison functions to be more compatible with other countries date formats.

 ## 7/14/25 Ver 2.3.1

 -Rebuilt database update system to allow for more than 300 mods.